-In the wake of the National Disaster that is the Corona Virus, we have decided that it would be prudent to cancel our April meeting.
+In the wake of the National Disaster that is the Corona Virus, we have decided that it would be prudent to cancel our meetings for the foreseeable future.
 Judging will still take place remotely and club members should submit their entries as usual.

 Please refer to the communication sent to members.
 Please contact the committee for further information.

 The Tygerberg Photographic Society (TPS) is based in Durbanville, Western Cape, South Africa.